LucasMazza42/DigitRecognitionUsingPCA-and-KNN/README.md

 - Now we need to fit the data with 50 components
         - NOTE: using more components might improve accuracy, but we are looking to balance the trade-off of accuracy vs speed.
 - We are going to repeat the process from before, but now we are going to sort the eigen_values list in order to find the eigen_values that explain the most amount of variance in the data.
+- Now we are finally ready to use the K-means classifier to group similar data points!